 - Advisory board compensation.

-All agents with responsibility for US loans are reminded at least annually of the code.
+All staff with responsibility for US loans are reminded at least annually of the code.